nachoperassi/machineLearningDocs/README.md

 # MachineLearning
-Some useful docs and personal/academic projects
+Some useful docs for machine learning projects with python

 If you are looking for documents please go to the Wiki >